saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 * Choose **File > Invalidate Caches and Restart** so the changes can take effect. <img src="assets/QS2.03E.png" alt="Appium Doctor" width="350"/>

 ### Update pom.xml
 Add your configurations into `pom.xml` [like the project here](https://github.com/walkerlj0/Selenium_Course_Example_Code/blob/master/java/Mod4/4.05/pom.xml).
-You may need to invalidate and restart again to activate the imports
+You may need to invalidate caches and restart IntelliJ IDE again to activate the imports specified in `pom.xml`

 <!-- ------------------------ -->
 ## 3.03 Update Variables for Capabilities